 Steve has also been heavily involved in wetland proceedings ever since the State’s wetland regulations went into effect in the 1970s.
 In one of those proceedings, Steve took a landowner through the complicated administrative and judicial process of proving that the wetland regulations amounted to a “regulatory taking,” or inverse condemnation, of the property.
 That case, which resulted in a multi-million-dollar payment by the State to the owner, was the first reported case of its kind in New York to have been upheld on appeal.
 Armed with that experience, Steve has helped similar landowners settle their claims with the State.

-Steve has received Martindale Hubbell’s highest “AV” rating from its peer review process, as well as its selection as a 2013 Top Rated Lawyer in Land Use and Zoning.
-He has lectured to lawyers, engineers, and surveyors on easements, boundary disputes, water rights, erosion control, and wetlands.
-Steve speaks Hungarian and served between 2012 and 2014 as a guest lecturer in Hungary, at the Universities of Miskolc, Szeged, Debrecen, and Pecs.
+Steve has received Martindale Hubbell’s highest “AV” rating from its peer review process, as well as its selection as a Top Rated Lawyer in Land Use and Zoning.
+He has also been recognized in Thompson-Reuter’s list of NY Metro Area “SuperLawyers.”
+Steve has lectured to lawyers, engineers, and surveyors on easements, boundary disputes, water rights, erosion control, and wetlands.
+Steve speaks Hungarian and has served as a guest lecturer in Hungary, at the Universities of Miskolc, Szeged, Debrecen, and Pecs.
 His most recent course was entitled, “Fundamental American Constitutional Issues.”

 Stephen R. Angel